philipaconrad/brick/README.md

     | 2 |  ->  | | 2 | |
     +---+      | +---+ |
                +-------+

-    ```
+Thanks to the implicit mapping, mallocs occur when one or more of the `char*` pointers is directed to point at a block in the preallocated chunk of memory.
+To "free" a block, its corresponding pointer is simply set to 0.

+When multiple blocks are allocated together, the corresponding `char*` pointers are all set to point to the same
+address: the start of the allocation.
+The result is that the programmer can discover the precise size of an allocation by observing the number of equivalent pointers in a row.

-The result is essentially an overlay of malloc and free.
-See the [example][1] program for how this works in practice.
+See the [example][1] program for how this all works in practice.

+See [Idioms](#idioms) for handy usage tips and examples.

 ### API